PartyWumpus/C-to-befunge93/README.md

 ### Current Limitations
 None of these are full architectural failures (aside from perhaps linking) so should be resolvable.
-- Only supports ints as types
+- **Only supports ints as types**
-- Linkage is not properly implemented I think
-- Doesn't support bitwise operations (these will be simply be tedious to implement, will require a loop over each bit)
-- Doesn't support bitshifts (these will require exponentiation, so more difficult than the other bitwise ops)
+- Doesn't support bitshifts
 - Doesn't support switch
-- Doesn't do a register allocation pass, which would probably make it a decent bit faster
 - No linking of any sort, all has to be in one file
 - No stdlib or anything from libc at all (might fudge some stdio in just for convinience before doing it properly)
 - No arbitrarily accessable memory for malloc (doable, just need a 4th stack and some more IR)
 - No K&R function support because it seems annoying to implement, and it's irrelevant anyways
 - It's not particularly good
-- Most qualifiers like volatile, inline etc are silently ignored for now
+- Doesn't do a register allocation pass or any other optimizations, which would probably make it a decent bit faster

 ### Intentional Limitations
 Many invalid C programs will be accepted and will instead just have undefined behaviour.
 It's easier to develop this way, if a little silly, just make sure to check your C code is actually sanely compilable with gcc or something.